Mean Girls on Broadway: A Review

 This is the story of Cady Heron – a high school girl that has recently moved with her parents to a Chicago suburb from…Kenya!
 Yes!
 From the endless savannas to the big concrete urban jungle.
 When her family’s funding is stopped they have to travel back to the US and Cady has to go to a normal school.
 And she can’t wait!
 She’s on her “last nerve”.
 She craves things that are pretty ordinary for the rest of the teens in the US – “high school, and rapping, and skateboarding and Starbuck’s”.
 She wants to have friends…with hands.

-The cast is charming – young, talented and very beautiful.
+The cast of Mean Girls on Broadway is charming – young, talented, and very beautiful.
 Erika Henningsen is amazing both as the sweet new student Cady and Cady – the Queen Bee.
 She also starred in “Les Miserables” and “Diner”.
 At the tender age of just 27, you can be sure that her future on Broadway is bright.
 Reneé Rapp steals the show as Regina.
-Stunning, provocative, witty and sassy – all you need from The Original Queen Bee.
+Stunning, provocative, witty, and sassy – all you need from The Original Queen Bee.
 We all love Kate Rockwell as Karen.
 She’s an amazing comedic relief in a show that is generally joyful.
-Krystina Alabado (Gretchen), Barrett Wilbert Weed (Janis) and Grey Henson (Damian) are perfect as betrayed, oppressed and depressed, while any teenage girl can fall from Kyle Selig (Aaron).
+Krystina Alabado (Gretchen), Barrett Wilbert Weed (Janis), and Grey Henson (Damian) are perfect as betrayed, oppressed and depressed, while any teenage girl can fall from Kyle Selig (Aaron).

 It is pretty hard to adapt a movie into a musical.
 We have seen the opposite, with “Chicago” becoming a very successful movie, and yet a lot of movies are getting on the Broadway stage.
 Tina Fey does a wonderful job within “sending” her baby from the screen to the stage.
 This, with the original music written by Jeff Richmond, makes “Mean Girls” a colorful and joyful take on the high-school drama.